Factorial Schur functions and the Yang-Baxter equation

-Using the Yang-Baxter equation, we will show that the partition function may be expressed as the product of a factor (depending on $t$) that may be recognized as a deformation of the Weyl denominator, times the factorial Schur function $s_{\lambda} (z| \alpha)$.
-This is thus a Tokuyama-type formula for the factorial Schur functions.
-By specializing $t$ in various ways, we will obtain different formulas for the factorial Schur functions.
-Taking $t = 0$, we obtain the tableau definition.
+By specializing $t$ in the formula of Theorem~\ref{icerepn}, we will obtain different formulas for the factorial Schur functions.
 Taking $t = - 1$, we obtain the representation as a ratio of alternating polynomials, which was Macdonald's generalization of the Weyl character formula.
+This is the formula we take as the definition of the factorial Schur functions, though other definitions are possible.

+There are two specializations $t$ in which the Weyl denominator in Theorem~\ref{icerepn} reduces to a monomial.
+Taking $t = 0$, we obtain the tableau definition of the factorial Schur functions.
+When $t = \infty$ we recover another representation of the factorial Schur functions.
+Indeed Lascoux~{\cite{LascouxSchubert}} found six-vertex model representations of Grassmannian Schubert polynomials.
+A proof of this representation based on the Yang-Baxter equation was subsequently found by McNamara~{\cite{McNamara}}.
+It is this representation that we obtain when $t=\infty$.

-Next, when $t = \infty$ we recover the representation of Lascoux and McNamara.
-Although we do not prove the supersymmetric limit (\ref{sslimit}), we will at least prove the key fact that the $s_{\lambda} (z| \alpha)$ are asymptotically symmetric in the $\alpha_j$ as the number $n$ of spectral parameters $z_i$ tends to infinity.
+Although we do not prove the supersymmetric limit (\ref{sslimit}), we will at least prove the key fact that the $s_{\lambda} (z| \alpha)$ are asymptotically symmetric in the $\alpha_j$ as the number $n$ of parameters $z_i$ tends to infinity.
 We will obtain this by another application of the Yang-Baxter equation.
 We also give a proof of the dual Cauchy identity for factorial Schur functions using our methods.

+In addition to~\cite{LascouxSchubert} and~\cite{McNamara}, Zinn-Justin~\cite{ZJ}, \cite{ZJ1} gave another interpretation of factorial Schur functions as transition matrices for a lattice model that may be translated into a free-fermionic five-vertex model.
+It is unclear whether Zinn-Justin's representation may also be obtained from Theorem~\ref{icerepn} ours by specialization, but it is certainly very similar.

-This work was supported in part by JSPS Research Fellowship for Young Scientists and by NSF grant DMS-0652817 and DMS-1001079.
+We would like to thank H.~Naruse for helpful comments on this paper and the referee for careful reading.
+This work was supported in part by JSPS Research Fellowship for Young Scientists and by NSF grants DMS-0652817 and DMS-1001079.